 Fulbright has recently partnered with National Geographic again for an upcoming opportunity for journalistic study under NG abroad.
 Fulbright has offered this fellowship in the past and is redesigning it for the next school year.
 If you are interested in going abroad to participate in field journalism that also meets the image of Fulbright and National Geographic, consider the offer!

-Pick your affiliated school and your letters of recommendation carefully.
-Communicate with them ahead of time about what you want them to say and what you want to do.
 Depending on their involvement, your organization and recommenders may even help you brainstorm or provide resources for studying abroad.
 Remember, Fulbright wants to be impressed by your proposal!

 The Fulbright scholarship opens up a great opportunity to travel abroad and participate in another culture while adding a unique twist to your education.
 Fulbright stands apart not just as an academic scholarship, but as a potential research grant for students working on higher education degrees.
-The Fulbright scholarship requirements ensure the right students go.

 If you're an undergrad student reading this, you may wonder, "why should I want to apply for Fulbright?"
 To you, it may seem too far off in the future or out of your reach as an undergrad.
 However, if you know you're planning on earning a master's degree, you should at least consider Fulbright.
 Try applying during your senior year.
 Who knows, you may make the cut!

 To be a Fulbright scholar means that you are a student contributing to global conversations while spreading American ideas and knowledge.
-By meeting the Fulbright scholarship requirements, you should not only qualify, but meet the expectations that form the backbone of the Fulbright ideals.
+By meeting the requirements, you should not only qualify, but meet the expectations that form the backbone of the Fulbright ideals.
 Your goal is to improve the world in the way only you can.

 The level of competition changes depending on the award type, your country of choice, and the strength of your proposal.
 Fulbright only has so many scholarships to give out every year, so picking a school or an idea that seems more noble or ambitious to the selection committee will improve your chances!